Writing Bazel rules: data and runfiles

 You should use a library to find and open runfiles, especially in tests.
 When Bazel executes a binary on Unix platforms, it creates a tree of symbolic links to the binary's runfiles.
 If your code only ever runs on Unix platforms, you can open a runfile by opening its relative path within the workspace.

-You can learn more watching Runfiles and where to find them, Fabian Meumertzheim's excellent talk from BazelCon 2022.
+You can learn more from watching Runfiles and where to find them, Fabian Meumertzheim's excellent talk from BazelCon 2022.